avanha/pmaas-core/README.md

 We probably don't want to store the entities themselves to avoid leaks.
 Rather other plugins can use the IDs to obtain information about them (or some kind of reference).

+#### 2024-05-09
+I've been thinking about the threading model.
+Currently, to be safe incoming function calls may come in on arbitrary goroutine.
+To get around it, I've been implementing, or planning to implement channels that will invoke the logic on the plugin's goroutine.

+However, that's a lot of repetitive complexity on each plugin.
+I was thinking that the core could run the lifecycle of each plugin in its own goroutine, and implement the channel mechanism to execute callbacks in the plugin's goroutine.

+The lifecycle would look something like this:

+- Plugin instantiation and init: main goroutine
+- Start, Pump, Stop: plugin goroutine

+I suppose init could come from the plugin goroutine as well, but we want all plugins to complete init before start is called.
+Provider (i.e. renderer) registration needs to complete before start so plugins can use them.

+Complex plugins that want more control over their concurrency could configure the core to skip the channel transfer and just invoke th callback directly.